BirdeeHub/nixCats-nvim/README.md

 It also allows for easy project specific packaging using nixCats for all the cool direnv stuff.

 You can require('nixCats') for what nix categories you created are included in the current package.

-The categories are the lists you created that you added plugins to.

 Doing so allows you to define as many different packages as you want from the same config file.